AdobeDocs/support-resources.en/help/adobe-support-tools-guide/adobe-commerce-support/partner-magento-commerce-cloud-sandbox-requests.md

 Partners with a Partner Sandbox Cloud project cannot submit tickets for sandbox-related issues through the [Support section of Experience League](https://experienceleague.adobe.com/en/support?support-tab=home#home).
 Please do not use a merchant's account to submit these tickets, as it may appear to be submitted on their behalf and cause confusion.

-> **Example**
+> **Example:**
 > While this section refers to Adobe Commerce Cloud sandbox accounts, the same requirement applies when partners are working in internal environments and not for a specific customer.
 Partners must not submit support requests under a customer organization unless they are actively engaged on that customer’s behalf.

 If you're submitting a ticket on behalf of a merchant who has not been granted Shared Access, please request access from the account owner.
 For steps on how to request access, refer to [Shared Access: Grant Privileges for other users to access your account](https://experienceleague.adobe.com/en/docs/commerce-knowledge-base/kb/help-center-guide/magento-help-center-user-guide#shared-access).

 * Solution Partners should submit sandbox-related support requests by emailing [SPPHelp@adobe.com](mailto:SPPHelp@adobe.com).
-These requests will be routed to the Partner Technical Support team.
+These requests are routed to the Partner Technical Support team.
 * Tech Partners should contact [Marketplace Support](mailto:commercemarketplacesupport@adobe.com).